hemangikakirde/credit-card-fraud-detection/README.md

 This project focuses on analysing a dataset of credit card transactions to detect fraudulent activities.
 The dataset contains anonymised credit card transactions made by European cardholders in September 2013.
 The goal of this analysis is to build predictive models that can accurately identify fraudulent transactions and understand the underlying patterns in the data.

 ## Dataset
 The dataset used in this project is the [Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) dataset from Kaggle.
 It contains the following key columns:
-- `Time`: Number of seconds elapsed between each transaction and the first transaction in the dataset.
+- Time: Number of seconds elapsed between each transaction and the first transaction in the dataset.
-- `V1-V28`: Anonymized features resulting from a PCA transformation (due to confidentiality issues, the original features are not provided).
+- V1-V28: Anonymised features resulting from a PCA transformation (due to confidentiality issues, the original features are not provided).
-- `Amount`: Transaction amount.
+- Amount: Transaction amount.
-- `Class`: Target variable indicating whether the transaction is fraudulent (1) or not (0).
+- Class: Target variable indicating whether the transaction is fraudulent (1) or not (0).

 ## Problem Description
 The goal of this analysis is to detect fraudulent credit card transactions using machine learning models.
-Specifically, we aim to:
+Specifically, it aims to:
 1. Explore the dataset to understand the distribution of fraudulent and non-fraudulent transactions.
 2. Preprocess the data by handling missing values, outliers, and normalising features.
 3. Build and evaluate machine learning models to predict fraudulent transactions.